What is a Sinking Fund?

-How do you set up a sinking fund or account for your True Expenses?
-Some non-YNABers advocate setting up a separate checking account and then keeping a lot of separate “accounts” within that checking account for all of your Sinking Funds.
+How do you start establishing a sinking fund?
+Some non-YNABers advocate setting up a separate checking account or savings account and then keeping a lot of separate “accounts” within that checking account for all of your Sinking Funds.
 If it’s a large amount of money for a long term expense (say, for a new car or a down payment on a house), it can be beneficial to save money in a high yield savings account or money market fund to take advantage of higher interest rates.

 In order to keep the number of physical accounts down at our household, I only use a separate account for our New Car Fund (I wish).
 All of the other accounts are small enough I don’t bother earning any interest.
 It’s your personal call though.